neatodev/BmLauncher/README.md

 This is a replacement application for the original BmLauncher of the game.
 Alongside the vastly superior configuration options, this Launcher also offers:

-- Tooltips for every setting
+- Tooltips for every configuration option
 - Option to disable Startup Movies
 - Compatibility Fixes for [HD Texture Packs](https://steamcommunity.com/sharedfiles/filedetails/?id=1159691355)
-- NVIDIA Implementation (Enable HBAO+ in the Launcher!
-NVIDIA Inspector not needed!)
+- NVIDIA API Implementation (Enable HBAO+ using the Launcher!)
+(Powered by [NvAPIWrapper](https://github.com/falahati/NvAPIWrapper))

 Works with both the Steam and EGS Version!

 **This Application depends on .NET Framework 4.5**.
 If you are using Windows 8 (or newer), you shouldn't have any issues executing it.
-Windows 7 SP1 (and older) might have to install [.NET Framework 4.5](https://download.microsoft.com/download/B/A/4/BA4A7E71-2906-4B2D-A0E1-80CF16844F5F/dotNetFx45_Full_setup.exe) manually.
+Windows 7 SP1 (and older) might need to install [.NET Framework 4.5](https://download.microsoft.com/download/B/A/4/BA4A7E71-2906-4B2D-A0E1-80CF16844F5F/dotNetFx45_Full_setup.exe) manually.
+Environments other than Windows aren't officially supported at this time.

 ## Preview